deco3500-2017/team-apollo/README.md

 ### 4.4 Discord
 Where team members may determine it is more effective to communicate via voice, in scenarios where team meetings aren't an option, they make use a discord channel to communicate.
 Examples of this circumstance may be to discuss the implementation of a new feature, where it would be too hard and time consuming to communicate via Slack.
 Any key decisions determined within these voice chats should be shared via the Slack channel.

-### 4.4 Conflict resolution strategies

-In conclusion, the team conflict resolution strategies include:

-#### 1\.
-Encourage team communication

-In most case, conflict occurs because of lack of communication, if conflict there is a conflict, then get every team member into a comfortable environment to communicate with one another and resolve the issue,

-#### 2\.
-Seek a mediator

-If the conflict couldn't be resolved within the team, then calling for aid from the teaching group (tutor/ lecturer), this strategy will be used to resolve serious conflict include zero contribution, any kind of abuse, etc.

-#### 3\.
-Democratic vote

-Any design or development conflict that can be solved within the team will be resolved by democratic vote, but the vote will be conducted after team discussion (engaging communication first).

 ## 5.0 Project Plan